 Such ethnic diversity of Uzbek people is due to various historical events occured on the territory of Uzbekistan.
-Many ethnic nations of Soviet republics were evacuated here during the World War Second (Russians, Tatars, Armenians, Byelorussians, Ukrainians, Germans, Jews and etc.), representatives of certain nations were exiled here during Stalin’s repressions (Koreans, Tatars, Chechens, Jews).
-And even during the peace Soviet time, when the complete cosmopolitism was in the country, it was quite active migration.
-Especially it was concerned to youth, who continually went to scaled constructions and projects on rising and development of new lands, and then settled on developed lands.
+Many representatives of ethnic nations of Soviet republics were evacuated here during the World War Second (Russians, Tatars, Armenians, Byelorussians, Ukrainians, Germans, Jews and etc.).
+Representatives of certain nations were deported from their places of residence to Uzbekistan during Stalin’s repressions (Koreans, Crimean Tatars, Chechens and others).
+And even during the peace time, it was active migration.
+Especially it was concerned to youth, who participated in scaled constructions and projects on rising and development of new lands, and then settled on developed lands.

 Today Uzbekistan is the most populous country in Central Asia and the third-largest state by population in CIS after Russia and Ukraine.
-Today Uzbekistan population exceeds 30.4 million people.
+Uzbekistan population exceeds 30.7 million people (June, 2014).
 About 80% of population are Uzbeks, more than 10% are representatives of Central Asian nations (Tajiks (4,5%), Kazakhs (2,5%), Karakalpaks (2%), Kirghizes (1%), Turkmens and others).
 Other largest ethnic groups include Russians (5%) and other Slavic nations.

 The Uzbeks are a Turkic ethnic group in Central Asia.
 Anthropologically it is the nation of mixed ethnogeny with Caucasoid and Mongoloid components.
 The formation of Uzbek nation is closely related with ancient nations of Central Asia: Soghdians, Bactrians, Sacks, Massagets and other tribes have been settling in Central Asian area and surrounding territories for many centuries.